cangyu/TYDF/README.md

-# Grid-Tools
+# Grid-Tool
-Utilities for handling numerical grids.
+Utilities for handling block-structured grid with conformal interfaces.

-## Fluent mesh reader
-Read the widely-used Fluent mesh file(*.msh).
-It is a self-contained toolkit and provides clear and handy APIs.
+## Mesh I/O
+Read and write some widely-used mesh files(e.g. *.__fmt__, *.__msh__).
+It's a self-contained toolkit with operations that are easy to use.
+This utility is typically designed for a 3D CFD solver.

-## Grid-Glue
+## Glue
-Convert multi-block structured grid into unstructured format, provided the block connectivity information.
-(Plot3D + NMF -> Fluent mesh)
+Given block connectivity information, it converts multi-block structured grid into unstructured format.
+Especially, it functions as __Plot3D + NMF -> Fluent Mesh__.
+This utility is typically designed for optimization.